openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 on(type: 'availableBitrates', callback: Callback\<Array\<number>>): void

-Subscribes to available bit rates of HLS streams.
+Subscribes to available bit rates of HLS/DASH streams.
 This event is reported only after the AVPlayer switches to the prepared state.

 **Atomic service API**: This API can be used in atomic services since API version 12.